tomwebb2022/hueltesting/README.md

 So I could see the pathway the script was taking.
 It also looked like someone was hacking me to order some Huel on my behalf.
 Obviously this is unethical and I have no plans to put that idea forward to the marketing team, but still a fun thought.

 The script automatically closed the browser;
 This was frustrating as sometimes I didn't know what was coming next.
-I tried a few differenet thing but as I wanted to get started, I instead had a chrome private tab open, and followed a long to what the script was doing, I then continued to see find what I needed to do next.
+I tried a few different things but as I wanted to get started, I instead had a Chrome private tab open, and followed along to what the script was doing, I then continued to see find what I needed to do next.

 I didn't want to be running more tests than necessary;
-So I searched through playwright.config.js and commented out webkit and firefox.
-I'm a firefox user myseld but there are better dev tools on chrome hence the choice to stick with Chromium.
+So I searched through playwright.config.js and commented out WebKit and Firefox.
+I'm a Firefox user myself but there are better dev tools on Chrome hence the choice to stick with Chromium.

 The website ran slower in the middle of the day when running tests;
 That's when I usually had a break to give the website a chance to chill.